 “The county was named for Henry Knox, the secretary of war in George Washington’s first cabinet.
 Knox County embraces 854 square miles of level to rolling, mesquite-covered plains, dissected by hilly ranges and eroded breaks; altitudes range from 1,401 to 1,646 feet above sea level.
 The area is drained by the North Wichita River along most of its northern border, and by the South Wichita and Upper Brazos rivers, which cross the county.”

-“Until the late nineteenth century, the area now known as Knox County was frequented by nomadic Indians who followed the herds of buffalo that roamed the region.
+“Until the late nineteenth century, the area now known as Knox County was frequented by nomadic Indians who followed the herds of borderlands 2 slot machine editor that roamed the region.
 In Spanish and Mexican Texas, several copper deposits along the Brazos were reportedly mined by Spaniards using Indian conscripts as laborers.
 The first Anglo to penetrate the future county area was probably Capt.
 Randolph B. Marcy, who in 1854 traveled through the area to survey the Brazos and Wichita valleys while searching for a suitable site for an Indian reservation.
 In 1855 elements of the Second United States Cavalry, commanded by colonels Albert Sidney Johnston and Robert E. Lee, patrolled the vicinity.”

 “In February 1858 the Texas legislature formed Knox County from lands formerly assigned to Young and Bexar counties; because the area remained unsettled, it was again decreed a county in 1876 and attached to Baylor County in 1879 for administrative purposes.
 In 1880 only three farms or ranches were in operation in the county, and the census counted seventy-seven residents.
 Settlers came in larger numbers between 1880 and 1900.”